• Skip to primary navigation

 a handsome slice of chocolate cake crowned in coconut milk chocolate ganache sits on a speckled beige plate with a gold fork ready to dig in

-Dive into a slice of fudgy chocolate cake topped with vegan ganache.
+Dive into a slice of fudgy chocolate cake topped with coconut milk ganache.
 Heaven!

 ingredients for coconut flour chocolate cake have been arranged in sundry cute bowls and vessels

-This coconut flour chocolate cake recipe uses just one flour and one starch, both of which are easily found at most well-stocked grocers.
-See my guide to baking with gluten-free flours for more details!
+The batter uses just one flour and one starch, both of which are easily found at most well-stocked grocers.
+See my guide to baking with gluten-free flours for more details about these and other gluten-free flours.

 • Coconut flour creates an airy and tender base.
-Coconut flour soaks up a lot of moisture, so only a small amount is needed here (just under 1/2 cup for an 8-inch cake).
-I use Bob's Red Mill coconut flour, which is finely milled in a gluten-free facility from organic, fair trade-certified coconuts.
+I've found that coconut flour soaks up *a lot* of moisture, so only a small amount is needed here (just under 1/2 cup for an 8-inch cake).
+I use Bob's Red Mill coconut flour, which is finely milled in a gluten-free facility.

 • Tapioca flour (aka tapioca starch) helps the cake hold together thanks to its sticky power.
 It helps the cake bake up with a fine and fluffy crumb that still has some chew just like a gluten-based chocolate cake.